dataswift/open-source-developer-portal/app/guides/transfer-money-between-users/02-create-verified-customer.md

 title:  "Step 2: Create a verified customer"
 ---

-# Step 2: Create a verified Customer
+# Step 2: Create a Verified Customer

 First, we’ll create a `Verified Customer` for Jane Merchant.